How to Attract Corporate Entertainment Bookers

 For a detailed insight into what kinds of entertainment clients are looking for for each of these events, read our Complete Guide to Booking Corporate Entertainment.

-In all instances, entertainment falls into two categories – stage-based and walkabout or mix-and-mingle.
-If you can adapt your act to cater for both, then so much the better!
+In all instances, entertainment falls into three categories – stage-based, walkabout or mix-and-mingle or zoom/online entertainment.
+If you can adapt your act to cater to all of these, then so much the better!

 Image is Everything